-Second entry on Chopin’s Waterfall Étude.
-This entry is about the details of the instrument used by Chopin, as well as an exploration into the custom of nicknaming well-known pieces.
+Second entry on Chopin’s op.10, no. 1.
+This entry is about the details of the instrument used by Chopin, as well as an exploration into the custom of nicknaming well-known pieces.*

 The Instrument

-Something that may have helped Chopin meet the technical demands of this piece was his preferred instrument.
-The Pleyel, Chopin’s preferred piano, is often compared with the Erard favored by Liszt, both popular piano makers of their day.
-Some research compares the quality of sound, size of the hammers, and contrasts them both with modern instruments 1.
-But one key feature escapes comparison, the length of the octave.
+Something that may have helped Chopin meet the technical demands of this piece was his instrument.
+Pleyel, Chopin’s preferred piano maker, is often compared with the Érard pianos favored by Liszt, both popular piano makers of their day.
+Research has compared the quality of sound, size of the hammers, and contrasts them both with modern instruments.1 One key feature escapes comparison, the length of the octave.

-It is quite difficult to find a reliable source for this information, but many people speak about how Chopin’s Pleyel piano keyboards may have been slightly smaller than the standard modern size, with some sources mentioning a difference of a few millimeters, to even a scaled piano of 7/8th dimensions 2.
-These various sizes may have facilitated his performance of the Op.10 No.1 étude, as well as many of his “stretchier” pieces, but the exact measurements on the various keyboards he used remain to be compiled.
+It is quite difficult to find a reliable source for this information, but many people speak about how Chopin’s Pleyel piano keyboards may have been slightly smaller than the standard modern size, with some sources mentioning a difference of a few millimeters, to even a scaled piano of 7/8th dimensions.2 These various sizes may have facilitated his performance of the Étude op.10 no.1 , as well as many of his “stretchier” pieces, but the exact measurements on the various keyboards he used remain to be compiled.

 Chopin apparently did not think it too important to have a smaller keyboard, or even a larger hand to be able to play his étude.
-Madame Streicher (née Friederike Muller), one of Chopin’s favorite students, recalls his advice in her carefully-kept diary 3:
+Madame Streicher (née Friederike Muller), one of Chopin’s students, recalls his advice in her carefully-kept diary:3

 The Nickname

-Another angle that interested me was the piece’s nickname.
-Pianists today have applied convenient nicknames to refer to Chopin’s études, despite the fact that none were given by Chopin himself.
-This étude’s nickname in English is The Waterfall Étude”, but it is also known in French as Les Escaliers (Stairs) and in Spanish as La Cascada (Waterfall/Cascade).
+Another topic of study that interested me was the piece’s nickname.
+Pianists today sometimes use convenient nicknames to refer to Chopin’s Études, despite the fact that none were given by Chopin himself.
+This Étude’s nickname in English is The Waterfall Étude”, but it is also known in French as Les Escaliers (Stairs) and in Spanish as La Cascada (Waterfall/Cascade).
 The English name, if he knew about it, would likely upset him.
-We have evidence for this in an letter Chopin wrote about English High Society’s musical tastes to his fellow Pole Wojciech Grzymała in 1848.
-Enjoy Chopin’s sharp wit in the letter fragment below [Hamilton Palace 21 October 1848 4:
+We have evidence for this in an letter Chopin wrote about English High Society’s musical tastes to his fellow Pole Wojciech Grzymała in 1848.4

 Art, here, means painting, sculpture, and architecture.
 Music is not art and is not called art; and if you say an artist, an Englishman understands that as meaning a painter, architect or sculptor.
 Music is a profession, not an art, and no one speaks or writes of any musician as an artist, for in their language and customs it is something else than art; it is a profession.… These queer folk play for the sake of beauty, but to teach them decent things is a joke… And every observation [of my playing] ends with: “[sic] leik water,” meaning that it flows like water.
 I have not yet played to any Englishwoman without her saying to me: Leik water!!!
 They all look at their hands, and play the wrong notes with much feeling.
 Eccentric folk, God help them.